Jaslene Gonzalez: America's Next Top Model Cycle 7

 Gonzalez initially auditioned for Cycle 7, but only made it to the top 21 during the semifinals.
 Assuring the judges that she would be back for the next cycle's audition, Gonzalez's determination caught the eyes of producers, who thought she had potential.

 Winning America's Next Top Model Cycle 8

-Gonzalez re-auditioned for Cycle 8 and this time made it to the top thirteen, being the twelfth finalist selected.
+Gonzalez re-auditioned for Cycle 8 and this time made it to the top thirteen, being the twelfth finalist selected (just before Diana Zalewski filled the final place).
 During the competition, Gonzalez was called first at panel four times, received four Covergirl of the Week awards, and won the Go-Sees reward challenge in Sydney.
 She was also the second contestant after Joanie Dodds and the first winner to never appear in the bottom two.
 On the season finale, Gonzalez was revealed as the winner.
-She is the first girl in the show's history to compete on more than one cycle and win.
-Gonzalez is the second of three winners from Illinois, preceded by Adrianne Curry of cycle 1, and followed by McKey Sullivan of cycle 11.
+She is the first girl in the show's history to compete on more than one cycle and win, followed by former Cycle 5 sixth placer, Lisa D'Amato of Cycle 17: All Stars.
+Gonzalez is the second of three winners from Illinois, preceded by Adrianne Curry of Cycle 1, and followed by McKey Sullivan of Cycle 11.